pajtai/grunt-requirejs-paths/templates/README.template.md

 * `prefixComma` - Whether you want a comma prefixed to your paths object.
 For example if it comes after `packages`.
     * default - `false`

-### Known Issues

-A comma is included at the beginning of the paths object.
-This will be configurable later.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).